 A design or an already divided Deliverable should be further divided, as long as one the following applies:

 - It helps someone in more than one way

 - It helps more than one person/actor

 - Feedback might save work

-Let’s practice this with an example.
+Yes, it’s a recursion!
+My apologies, but let’s practice this with an example.